The Garden in the Machine, or a Failed Life Reexamined

 Chapter 3: In the Machine

-I am proud of what I have accomplished in tangible, stackable success tokens but looking back at the place I was so disgraced to be, I see the true value that I could not see living through that place.
-I see the value of quality.
+Looking back at the place, I see it held none of the values from my childhood.
+Qualitative value.
 Quality friendships.
 Quality time with people.
 The work I spent on my relationships.
 The time I spent with nature.
 I see that the value that our culture places on objects is not the wholes story, not even a quarter of it.
 I could now regret that I did not see how much of a success I have always been.
 This is not entirely my fault.
 Karin Fischer in her article on neoliberal think tanks lays out how business groups and billionaires with very specific aims for society and their own profit fund think tanks to sway public opinion.
 The winners of the game want to make sure we all keep playing.

 Chapter 4: Getting Back to the Garden